fieldtrip/website/faq/experiment/headlocalizer.md

     - /faq/headlocalizer/
 ---

-The CTF/Neuromag acquisition software provides a shared memory in which the the data from the MEG channels and all auxiliary channels are available in real-time.
+The CTF/Neuromag acquisition software provides a shared memory in which the data from the MEG channels and all auxiliary channels are available in real-time.
 The acq2ftx/neuromag2ft application transfers this data from the shared memory to a [FieldTrip buffer](/development/realtime/buffer) on the acquisition computer.
 MATLAB software running on another computer can then be used to analyze the real-time data.
 See the [getting started](/getting_started/realtime/headlocalizer) page for setting up this interface on your MEG system.

 {% include markup/yellow %}
 Please cite this paper when you use the realtime head localizer in your research: